Disney Wish Restaurants: The Ultimate Must Read Dining Guide for Your Disney Cruise

 Here’s a breakdown of the restaurants on the new Disney Wish.
 Photo credit: Jill Robbins

-One of the best parts about Disney Cruises is that all of your food is included in the cost of your cruise.
-While a few select options will involve spending extra money on Disney, it’s absolutely doable to eat all your meals and snacks without spending an extra penny.
-If you’re excited about sailing on Disney’s newest ship, the Wish, then this breakdown of absolutely everywhere you can eat on board is the pre-vacation primer you’ve been waiting for.
+One of the best parts of Disney cruising is that food is included in the cost of the cruise.
+A few select options involve spending additional money but it’s doable to eat all your meals and snacks without spending extra.

 Disney Wish Restaurants include 1923 (pasta appetizer).